MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Experiments and Evaluation

-\textbf{Datasets.} Our experiments utilize two popular Android malware datasets: \emph{Drebin}~\cite{arp2014drebin} and \emph{Androzoo}~\cite{allix2016androzoo}.
+\textbf{Datasets.} To evaluate MalPurifier under both a standardized benchmark setting and a temporally diverse threat environment, our experiments utilize two popular Android malware datasets: \emph{Drebin}~\cite{arp2014drebin} and \emph{Androzoo}~\cite{allix2016androzoo}.
 The Drebin dataset\footnote{https://www.sec.cs.tu-bs.de/~danarp/drebin} consists of 5,560 malicious samples and SHA256 values of 123,453 benign applications, which were collected before 2013.
 For evaluation purposes, we downloaded 47,770 benign APKs from various markets (e.g., Google Play Store, AppChina, Anzhi).
-To obtain more recent files, we collected 170,851 APKs from the AndroZoo dataset\footnote{https://androzoo.uni.lu}, specifically those attached with dates falling between January 1st and December 31st, 2021.
+To obtain more recent files, we collected 170,851 APKs from the Androzoo dataset\footnote{https://androzoo.uni.lu}, specifically those attached with dates falling between January 1st and December 31st, 2021.
 We submitted these APKs to the \emph{VirusTotal}\footnote{https://www.virustotal.com/gui/home/upload} service, labeling a sample as malicious if at least five anti-virus scanners raised alarms, and considering it benign if no scanner detected it.
 We randomly selected 10,987 benign examples and 10,998 malicious examples from Androzoo for our experiments.
 Note that each dataset was randomly split into three distinct sets for training (60\%), validation (20\%), and testing (20\%).

 \textbf{Feature extraction.} Drebin~\cite{arp2014drebin} analyzes a set of APKs and constructs a suitable feature space.
-Thus, we here utilize the \emph{Androguard}\footnote{https://github.com/androguard/androguard} tool to perform a static analysis and extract the Drebin features, which can be organized in 8 different feature sets, including 4 subsets extracted from the \texttt{manifest} (e.g., hardware components), and the other 4 subsets extracted from the disassembled \texttt{dexcode} (e.g., API calls).
+We here utilize the \emph{Androguard}\footnote{https://github.com/androguard/androguard} tool to perform a static analysis and extract the Drebin features, extracted from the \texttt{manifest} (e.g., hardware, requested permissions, intents), and the disassembled \texttt{dexcode} (e.g., restricted API calls, suspicious API calls).
 The APK is mapped into the feature space as a binary feature vector, in which we can have 0 or 1 along each dimension, indicating the presence or absence of the corresponding feature.
 Following prior work~\cite{li2023pad}, we exclude certain features that can be easily renamed or modified (e.g., package name) and retain the most frequent 10,000 ones in this study.